canonical/ubuntu-security-documentation/docs/security-updates/index.rst

   FIXME: this might also be documented elsewhere.
 It would be good to also reference what LTS and interim releases are.

-The level of security support is different depending on the component in which a package resides (``Main``, ``Restricted``, ``Universe`` or ``Multiverse``).
-The Ubuntu Security Team is responsible for preparing security updates for supported Ubuntu releases and for working with the community to sponsor community-prepared security updates.
+The level of security support depends on the component in which a package resides (``Main``, ``Restricted``, ``Universe`` or ``Multiverse``).
+The Ubuntu Security Team is responsible for preparing security updates for supported Ubuntu releases and working with the community to sponsor community-prepared security updates.
 The following table lists the security maintenance window for Ubuntu releases.